NoorAzar11/reading-notes/201/class9.md

  - The table tag defines an HTML table and  tr element defines a table row, the th element defines a table header, and the td element defines a table cell.

-- To create  table borders in CSS, use the "border" property. table, th, td  also border: 1px solid black;
+- To create  table borders in CSS, use the border property.
+///table, ///th, ///td  also border: 1px solid black;

 - Border on Empty Cells we can use : hide,show,inherit